 A lot of learning takes place outside of the classroom.
 The Division of Student Life is headquarters for student government, activities, organizations, spiritual life, and much more to enhance your college experience.

 We want you to find a good job after you finish your degree at La Sierra.
-A new Career Center, located in the Zapara School of Business, is expected to open before the end of fall quarter.
+The Career Services Center, located in the Zapara School of Business, is prepared to guide you through your job search process.